vertigo-z/cinderella/README.md

 * `hop.mjs` can be duplicated to add new routes or extend relay paths
 * clears ip from rate-limit map after 60 seconds
 * logs are fail2ban-ready (.conf regex included)
+* outgoing mail disabled by default, enabled with env variable
 * fully supports multiple recipients
 * `maxClients`, `maxSize`, and `socketTimeout` protect against resource exhaustion